theopensystemslab/planx-new/apps/api.planx.uk/README.md

 API docs are written as `docs.yaml` files per module and served via Swagger UI at `/docs`.

-Inline JSDoc `@swagger` annotations are a legacy pattern — do not add new ones, and migrate them to `docs.yaml` if you come across them.

 ## Hasura clients

 When querying Hasura, use the right client for the context.
 All clients are exported from `client/index.ts`: